black-sliver/evermizer/README.txt

     Fixes stat underflow when dying with active stat boosts Fix wings glitch:
-    Fixes wings granting invincibility if they "did not work" Money%:
+    Fixes wings granting invincibility if they "did not work" Fix perma status:
+    Fixes making the first buff permanent when applying the 5th status effect to an entity Money%:
     1 to 2500, Enemies give that % of money
   Exp%: